TetiHAnna/AI-First-Lab/README.md

 Gradient Descent: Visualizing optimization algorithms from scratch, without the "magic" of heavy libraries.

-(Add any other specific folders/topics you have in your code here)

 📘 The "AI-First" Workshop (Full Guide)
 The code in this repository is part of the "AI-First: Algorithms and Data Structures as the Foundation of AI" curriculum.